 “And we know that for those who love God all things work together for good, for those who are called according to his purpose.”– Romans 8:28 (ESV)

-Jesus faced suffering not as a distant observer but as one who bore it in His own body.
+Jesus faced suffering in His own body.
 He understands sleepless nights, deep loneliness, and physical agony, pointing us to finding joy in suffering.
 Because He suffered, He is a merciful High Priest who meets us in the furnace of our trials.

 “For we do not have a High Priest who cannot sympathize with our weaknesses… Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”– Hebrews 4:15-16 (NKJV)

 Suffering is never the final chapter in God’s story.
 One day, tears will be wiped away.
-This promise steadies us, not as escapism but as an anchor while we serve and love in the present.
+This promise is an anchor while we serve and love in the present.

 “He will wipe away every tear from their eyes, and death shall be no more… for the former things have passed away.”– Revelation 21:4 (ESV)